-Individual courses used to satisfy requirements within the curriculum will change so its imperative students refer to the published list of Alternatives to Basics made available each academic year.
+Each concentration in the stackable curriculum has a unique path towards completion.
+It is imperative that refer to the published list of Alternatives to Basics made available each academic year.
 The purpose is to allow students variety within their program and within the GTU.